AdityaGangwar2674/CryptVault/README.md

 ## 🛠 Tools Used
 - React.js for Frontend
-- Python Libraries for implementation of the Algorithms
+- Javascript Libraries for implementation of the Algorithms
 - HTML, CSS
 - Javascript